California Fishing License Cost: $62.90+ Guide

 CDFW Sales Offices

-• Specific validations and report cards for certain fishing activities included with your purchase.
+• Buy validations and report cards for specific fishing plans.

 Frequently Asked Questions